 The Belk Center for Community College Leadership and Research recognizes that leaders are facing unique challenges as they address unprecedented changes impacting their communities, the state, and the world.
-In order to continue supporting the great work of North Carolina’s community college presidents we are pleased to provide the following services at no cost:

 The Belk Center is offering confidential 30-minute presidential resource sessions with Professors of Practice and retired NC presidents: Ken Ender, Gary Green, Mary Rittling, Steve Scott, and Bob Templin.
 The purpose of this service is to provide you with confidential space and time to talk about issues you are facing as you lead in uncertain times.

 The calendar for resource session dates and times is now available.
 To reserve a date and time, click the “sign up” button in the time slot you prefer.
 You will immediately receive a confirmation email from Signup Genius; a Zoom meeting invitation from Julia Ahrns in the Belk Center will follow shortly thereafter.

 - Thursday, April 23 – Sustaining a Positive Campus Climate

 During this conversation the Belk Center will discuss the value of surveying employees during this current time, how survey data can be used to support decision-making, and share more information about the no-cost survey Employee Perspectives in Times of Uncertainty.